LuisGC/blog/content/blog/2019/03/greach-2019.md

 Andrés gave an interesting overview of the JVM Frameworks ecosystem, starting with some history.
 He reminded us all when [Struts](https://struts.apache.org/) was the king of the hill, and how it surrendered to [Rails](https://rubyonrails.org/), Grails, etc. The microservices appeared and the frameworks evolved as well.
 Spring Boot has been the dominant player for a while but everything changed last year with the appearance of Micronaut.
 Others are following the approach like [RedHat](https://www.redhat.com) with [Quarkus](https://quarkus.io/).

+A perfect kick-off for a conference centered on frameworks.

 [**Micronaut State of the Union**](https://agenda.greachconf.com/talk/micronaut-state-of-the-union), by [Graeme Rocher](https://agenda.greachconf.com/speaker/graeme-rocher) ([@graemerocher](https://twitter.com/graemerocher))

+Graeme gave an overview of the features and roadmap for Micronaut.
+He highlighted several times that it is perfect for Microservices and serverless functions, but not only for them as it's also suitable for bigger applications.
+The goal of Graeme and his team is to break the correlation between lines of code and startup time and resources consumption.
+He emphasized their fight against reflection and the consequent reflective data caches, essential in other frameworks like Spring Boot, that have several inconveniences in performance and boot up time.

+He also explained why Micronaut behaves amazingly good with GraalVM, but clarified that they are mainly focused on the performance with the standard JVM that most people still use.
+He ended with an interesting live demo about the Bean Introspection API, released with the last 1.1 version.

 [**Boosting your applications with distributed caches/datagrids**](https://agenda.greachconf.com/talk/boosting-your-applications-with-distributed-caches-datagrids), by [Katia Aresti](https://agenda.greachconf.com/speaker/katia-aresti) ([@karesti](https://twitter.com/karesti))